-The important middle stage of codependency is where denial, painful emotions, and obsessive-compulsive behavioral patterns are prevalent.
+This article deals with the important middle stage of codependency, where denial, painful emotions, and obsessive-compulsive behavioral patterns are prevalent.
 You increase attempts to control, while feeling more out of control.
 When in recovery, you reclaim independence, balance, and greater peace of mind.

 Blaming others and external circumstances denies your power to effect change and achieve happiness.
 Even if you’re a victim of abuse, you find the power to change your circumstances and responses when the center of control shifts from the perpetrator to yourself.
 Self-examination also includes working through childhood issues that may have led to your codependency.